FaSalih/OpenSPGen/README.md

    ./run-tests.sh
    ```

+6. To run future jobs, either copy the `Python` folder into your working directory or add the path where it was installed to your `PATH` variable.

 *Note: Because the DFT software used in this package is only available for Linux and macOS distributions, the complete tool can only be run and should be installed on those machines.

 ## Usage Instructions